 To be eligible to apply for the PEI Critical Worker stream you must:

-- Have a full-time, long-term (i.e. permanent or minimum of 2 years) job offer from a PEI employer in NOC skill level C or D in one of the following occupations: truck driver, customer service representative, labourer, food and beverage server, or housekeeping attendant.
+- have a full-time long-term (i.e. permanent or minimum of two years) job offer from a PEI employer in NOC skill level C or D;

-- Possess a minimum education of high-school equivalent.
+- possess a minimum education of secondary school;

-- Have at least two years of full-time work experience or relevant education in the past 5 years.
+- have at least two years of full-time work experience or relevant education in the past five years;

-- Have sufficient financial resources to pay all immigration costs (including travel expenses) for you and your family to be able to establish in PEI.
+- have sufficient financial resources to pay all immigration costs (including travel expenses) for you and your family to be able to establish in PEI; and

 How do I apply?